Gwyneth Paltrow’s ski collision trial spawns memes, intrigue

 The all-white jury is drawn from registered voters in Summit County, where the average home sold for $1.3 million last month and residents tend to be less religious than the rest of Utah, where the majority of the population belongs to The Church of Jesus Christ of Latter-day Saints.

 Unlike the high-powered Hollywood attorneys that become household names at celebrity trials, both sides are represented by local lawyers.
 Paltrow’s team specializes in medical malpractice suits, while Sanderson’s lead counsel, Bob Sykes, is known in Salt Lake City for his work suing police departments.
 Sykes has attempted to play up his folksiness, referring to himself as “just a country lawyer” more than six times during the trial.
-Both legal teams joked about the trial lawyer gimmick after jurors were sent home on Wednesday.
+After jurors were sent home on Wednesday, both legal teams joked about the trial lawyer gimmick.

 THE MYSTERIOUS MISSING GOPRO